puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [downloads]: http://info.puppetlabs.com/download-pe.html

 Welcome to the Puppet Enterprise 3.2 quick start guide.
 This document is a short walkthrough to help you evaluate Puppet Enterprise (PE) and become familiar with its features.
-There are two parts to this guide, an introductory guide (below) and an [advanced guide](./quick_writing.html) where you can build on the concepts you learned in the introduction.
+There are two parts to this guide, an introductory guide (below) and an [advanced guide](./quick_writing.html) where you can build on the concepts you learned in the introduction while learning some basics about developing puppet modules.

-#### Quick Start Introduction
+#### Quick Start Part One: Introduction

 In this first part, follow along to learn how to: